 An employee returning from FMLA leave is entitled to be returned to the same position the employee held when leave commenced, or to an equivalent position with equivalent benefits, pay, and other terms and conditions of employment.
 An equivalent position must involve the same or substantially similar duties and responsibilities, which must entail substantially equivalent skill, effort, and authority.
-Specifically, upon returning from FMLA leave, a teacher may be assigned to another position that is not necessarily the same as the teacher's job assignment, but may not be restored to a position requiring additional licensure or certification.

-The employee's right to return to work and/or to the same or an equivalent position does not supersede any actions taken by the district, such as conducting a RIF, which the employee would have been subject to had the employee not been on FMLA leave at the time of the district's actions.
+The employee's right to return to work and/or to the same or an equivalent position does not supersede any actions taken by the District, such as conducting a RIF, which the employee would have been subject to had the employee not been on FMLA leave at the time of the District's actions.